 If accidental puncture occurs with the epidural needle and obvious CSF flows out, a single attempt may be made to thread the epidural catheter through the dura into the subarachnoid space, leaving 2-3cm of catheter in the space.
-There is no evidence that siting an intrathecal catheter reduces the incidence of PDPH, but you may consider this option if the epidural was difficult to insert, or if the ADP is only discovered after catheter insertion.
+Ensure patient is in flexed position while introducing and securing catheter to prevent displacement of the catheter on resuming relaxed position.
+If any difficulty in passing the catheter or if neurological symptoms such as pain or paresthesia is reported, stop, and withdraw the catheter along with the needle.